Test your brain with Ciarán Hancock’s Christmas Business Quiz

 Win a stay at The Imperial Hotel, The Heritage and The River Lee

-1. Which global travel platform made a spectacular debut this year, with an IPO value of ?
+1. Which global travel platform made a spectacular debut this year, with an IPO value surging past $100 billion?

 2. Which Irish woman was this year chosen as the ACCA’s global deputy president?